-You may not realize it, but you have a wealth of stories to share.
+You may not realize it, but you have a lot of stories to share.
 You don't have to invent them on the spot.
 Personal stories, particularly from your childhood or from books you've read, are good starters.
 Children also love to hear stories that describe them and experiences they've had.
 For example, you can tell a story about the trip you and your child had to the zoo or to Grandma's house.

+Young kids enjoy hearing stories about you and your family.
+When did you lose your first tooth?
+Who was a favorite teacher?
+Thinking about you as a little kid may spark their imagination.
+Maybe you want to share the story, passed down to you, about the ghost that lived in your great-grandmother's attic.
+And there's nothing more fun than a story about the time a parent did something silly.
+Kids enjoy hearing about a past that is connected to them.
 Preschoolers and toddlers enjoy stories about characters from their favorite books.
-Whether you take Little Chick on a walk through the barnyard or Firefighter Bob on an exciting drive through the city, don't worry too much about plot.
-Young kids enjoy the chance to share the chick's peeping or the siren's squeal.
+Whether you take Little Chick on a walk through the barn or Firefighter Bob on an exciting drive through the city, don't worry too much about plot.
+Young kids enjoy the chance to share the chick's peep or the siren's squeal.

 When you tell stories, you show how to put words together to make meaning.
-You share something new about yourself that your kids may find interesting or exciting and that might be a springboard for questions and discussions.
+You share something new about yourself that your kids may find interesting or exciting, and that might be a springboard for questions and discussions.
 Most important, you nurture a love of language and stories that kids will have for life.

 So take a deep breath and begin: "Once upon a time …."